English

 Pembrokeshire ice cream

-Pembrokeshire has fields full of cows producing delicious milk and cream, and artisan ice cream makers across the county making you the best ice cream and sorbets Wales has to offer.
+Pembrokeshire has fields full of cows producing delicious milk and cream, which is one reason why there are artisan ice cream makers across the county making you the best ice cream and sorbets Wales has to offer.

 Gianni’s, St Davids